Debra Evans: Biography

-In 1988 and 1989, Evans was a finalist for the Evangelical Christian Publishers Association (ECPA) Gold Medallion Awards in the Marriage and Family (The Mystery of Womanhood) and Inspirational (Fragrant Offerings) categories, as well as for Christianity Today’s 1990 Critics’ Choice and Reader’s Choice Awards (Without Moral Limits).
-Reviews of her books have appeared in The Annals of Pharmacotherapy, The Austin American Statesman, Christian Herald, First Things, The Lincoln Journal, Marriage & Family Living, Publishers Weekly, Religion & Society, Southwestern Journal of Theology, The Atlanta Journal-Constitution, and Today’s Christian Woman.
-From 1989-1996, Evans served as contributing editor of Christian Parenting Today.
+From 1989-1996, Evans was contributing editor of Christian Parenting Today.

 Since 1986, Evans has appeared as a featured guest on over five hundred radio and television interviews.
 Her participation in the panel discussion on reproductive technology and embryonic stem cell research (taped on March 7, 1990 by Family Christian Broadcasting Network–KFCB, Concord, California) was awarded the 1990 Angel Award for Best Network Documentary.

 Her seventh book, Without Moral Limits, resulted in invitations for Evans to serve as a member of the Colloquium on Medical Ethics held at Trinity Evangelical Divinity School (1989) and the Christianity Today Institute Forum on Birth Control (1991), with subsequent statements and articles published in the New England Journal of Medicine (1990) and Christianity Today (1991).
 She was a signatory of the statement, “On human embryos and medical research: an appeal for ethically responsible science and public policy."

-Evans relocated to Texas in 1993, where she resides with her husband in Austin.
-Since completing her latest book, she continues to serve and support her local church community as a mentor, leader, and prayer partner.